dsnoeijer/angular/aio/content/guide/upgrade.md

 </code-example>

-Keep this process running in the background, watching and recompiling as you make changes.
+Keep this process running in the background, watching, and recompiling as you make changes.

 Next, convert your current JavaScript files into TypeScript.
-Since TypeScript is a super-set of ECMAScript 2015, which in turn is a super-set of ECMAScript 5, you can switch the file extensions from `.js` to `.ts` and everything will work just like it did before.
+TypeScript is a super-set of ECMAScript 2015, which in turn is a super-set of ECMAScript 5.
+This means you can switch the file extensions from `.js` to `.ts` and everything is going to work just like it did before.
 As the TypeScript compiler runs, it emits the corresponding `.js` file for every `.ts` file and the compiled JavaScript is what actually gets executed.
 If you start the project HTTP server with `npm start`, you should see the fully functional application in your browser.